 Ensure that your WorkSpaces directory controllers are able to access your Authentication Proxy server on UDP port 1812 (or whichever port used in the Authentication Proxy configuration).
-You may need to add custom incoming and outgoing UDP/1812 rules to your VPC Security Groups to allow access.
+You may need to add an custom incoming UDP/1812 rule for the proxy instance and an outgoing UDP/1812 rule for the directory controller to your VPC Security Groups to allow access.
 You can either use the security groups from the directory controllers as the source (as shown here), or use the IP addresses defined for the directory in the WorkSpaces console.

 Check the Enable Multi-Factor Authentication option and enter the following information:

 |RADIUS server IP address(es)||Enter the IP address(es) of each Duo Authentication Proxy server (comma-separated).|